ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-data-types/index.md

 The column definition properties that are set based on the cell data type will override any in the [Default Column Definition](/column-definitions/#custom-column-types), but will be overridden by any [Column Type](/column-definitions/#custom-column-types) properties as well as properties set directly on individual column definitions.

-As most grid functionality works directly with `string` values, the `'text'` cell data type does not set many properties.
-All of the other cell data types set the following (unless specified):
+All the cell data types set the following (unless specified):
 - A [Value Parser](/value-parsers/) to convert from `string` to the relevant data type.
-- A [Value Formatter](/value-formatters/) to convert from the relevant data type to `string`.
+- A [Value Formatter](/value-formatters/) to convert from the relevant data type to `string` (except for `'text'`).
 - `useValueParserForImport = true` to [Use the Value Parser with Other Grid Features](/value-parsers/#use-value-parser-for-import).
 - `useValueFormatterForExport = true` to [Use the Value Formatter with Other Grid Features](/value-formatters/#use-value-formatter-for-export).
-- A [Key Creator](/grouping-complex-objects/#creating-group-keys-from-complex-objects) which uses the Value Formatter (from the data type definition) to allow Row Grouping to work (except for `'number'` which doesn't need to).
+- A [Key Creator](/grouping-complex-objects/#creating-group-keys-from-complex-objects) which uses the Value Formatter to allow Row Grouping to work (except for `'number'` and `'text'`).

 ### Text

 The `'text'` cell data type is used for `string` values.
-The only property set is a Value Parser to handle `''` as `null`.
+As most grid functionality works directly with `string` values, the `'text'` cell data type does not set any properties outside of the ones specified above for all data types.

 ### Number

 The `'number'` cell data type is used for `number` values.

 The following properties are set:
-- Cell values and headers are aligned right via `headerClass` and `cellClass`.
 - The [Number Cell Editor](/provided-cell-editors/#number-cell-editor) is used for editing.
 - For AG Grid Community, the [Number Filter](/filter-number/) is used.
 - For AG Grid Enterprise, `filterParams.comparator` is set to [Sort the Filter List](/filter-set-filter-list/#sorting-filter-lists).